-The STIL Tool Set, which provides some command-line table manipulation and analysis tools based on STIL.
-This is a non-graphical counterpart to TOPCAT, providing many of the same facilities (matching, row selection, format conversion etc) but in a form which can be incorporated into scripts, web services, etc.
+The STIL Tool Set, which provides some command-line tools based on STIL.
+The intention is that this should be a non-graphical counterpart to TOPCAT, providing many of the same facilities (matching, row selection, format conversion etc) but in a form which can be incorporated into scripts, web services, etc. The current release only contains a few of these features however.